 Problem presented in #kubuntu tonight with the same problem (and maybe the same bug cause) where grub was installed onto the USB key instead of on the hard drive.
 And even after Grub2 was installed on the HD,

-still was non-booting.
+sudo apt-get install grub2still was non-booting.
 The magic command which finally fixed grub

 sudo grub-setup /dev/sda